jgoodesign/rust-fun/README.md

 # rust-fun
-Learning some Fun(ctions) / typing for Rust
+Learning some Function patterns / typing for Rust

 naively building some kind of data store that modifies data by passing events to reducer functions copying redux pattern